 The simplest form of market.
 Simply wager on who you think will win.
 Total goals or margin of victory are irrelevant to the result.

 A point spread of 1.5 goals is used to equalize the outcome of a game such that the favorite needs to win by 2 or more goals and the underdog needs to lose by less than 2 or win the game out right.

-This market is based on total number of goals scored in a contest regardless of which team wins or how much they win by.
+This market is based on the total number of goals scored in a contest regardless of which team wins or how much they win by.

 3-Way Betting Markets

 If you wish to bet on outcomes for regulation time only, then you may find sportsbooks offering three results instead of two.
-You can bet on home team to win, visitor to win, or tie after 60 minutes.
+You can bet on the home team to win, a visitor to win, or tie after 60 minutes.